NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - auto
      - Multiplier on the permanent spa pump energy usage that can reflect, e.g., high/low usage occupants.
 If not provided, the OS-HPXML default (see `Permanent Spa Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#permanent-spa-pump>`_) is used.
    * - ``permanent_spa_heater_type``
-     - true
+     - false
      -
      - Choice
-     - none, electric resistance, gas fired, heat pump
+     - auto, none, electric resistance, gas fired, heat pump
      - The type of permanent spa heater.
 Use 'none' if there is no permanent spa heater.
    * - ``permanent_spa_heater_annual_kwh``
      - false